StabilityNexus/Bene-FundRaising-EVM-Frontend/README.md

 ### How it Works

 - Each project contains two tokens:

-  1.  **Auxiliary Project Token (APT)**: This token is minted during the project creation transaction and serves a main purposes:
+  1.  **Proof-of-Funding Token Vouchers (PFTV)**: This token is minted during the project creation transaction and serves a main purposes:

       - **Contribution Tracking**: Temporarily, contributors receive this token when participating in the project.
-Once it is confirmed that a refund is no longer possible, contributors can exchange the APT for the **Proof-funding Token (PFT)**.
+Once it is confirmed that a refund is no longer possible, contributors can exchange the PFTV for the **Proof-funding Token (PFT)**.
-      - The total supply of APT equals the total issuance of PFT.
+      - The total supply of PFTV equals the total issuance of PFT.

-  2.  **Proof-funding Token (PFT)**: Unlike the APT, the PFT is not minted on the contract.
+  2.  **Proof-funding Token (PFT)**: Unlike the PFTV, the PFT is not minted on the contract.
 It represents the project or its organization and may also reflect proof-funding for similar projects within the same organization.
 PFTs are distributed only after refund conditions are no longer applicable, ensuring proper tracking.

-> The use of the APT ensures that during refunds, the origin of the token can be reliably traced to the current project.
+> The use of the PFTV ensures that during refunds, the origin of the token can be reliably traced to the current project.
 If PFTs were distributed immediately upon purchase, distinguishing whether a token originated from the current project or another related project would not be possible.

 - Project owners can create a funding vault that holds an amount of tokens, which may vary, setting a **timestamp** as a deadline.
 - A minimum amount of tokens must be sold before the project can withdraw funds.
 This ensures that the project receives sufficient backing.